Changing Music by Increasing Accessibility to Collaborative Software

 Michael: We just started the Y-combinator Startup School, I look forward to learning more about startups and business in general.
 Even though a lot of teams are a part of this program, not all of them are located in Silicon Valley (it is a global initiative).
 This gives us an advantage where we can go to lectures at Y-Combinator and possibly meet-up with our advisor.

 Brad: We were accepted as a team that gets an advisor with the Y-Combinator Startup School.
 For each advisor, there are 25 companies.
 There are incentives to make it through the program, but a lot of folks don’t end up finishing the program.
-Since we have a big team, we can continue to spread the work and I can focus on the business development.
+Since we have a big team, we can continue to spread the work.
+That way, I can focus on business development.

 What future do you see for your project?

 Brad: We see a lot of great things.
-I’d like to see us expand into further music technology to solve problems for the music industry and to further the concept of open source music.
+I’d like to see us expand into further music technology to solve problems for the music industry.
+I would also like to further the concept of open source music.
 Being able to create opportunities for artists to be working with major record labels.

 Michael: I think that we see a lot of potential for the ways that people can collaborate and with a central location for that sort of thing, the implications for it are large.
-There are a lot of different ways we can grow the concept of being able to share ideas and open up a world of creative collaboration.
+There are a lot of different ways we can grow the concept of being able to share ideas.
+This will further open up a world of creative collaboration.